What is the The West Highland Line?

 The easiest way to get there is to take the A82 from Spean Bridge to Fort William until you reach the large roundabout in Fort William after the hospital.
 Take the second exit, following the signs for Morrisons' supermarket.
 Drive past Morrisons and you will see the first car park on your right.
 The post code for your Sat Nav is PH33 6AN and the current cost of a day car park ticket is £1.80.
 Should that car park be full there is another on the left hand side a little further on that same road.

 Where is the best place to photograph the Jacobite Steam Train?

-One of the best locations to photograph the Jacobite or Harry Potter Steam Train is where the train crosses the Glenfinnan viaduct.
+One of the best locations to photograph the Jacobite or Harry Potter Steam Train is where the train crosses the Glenfinnan viaductnear the A830 road.
 In addition to being extremely scenic the train slows down as it crosses the viaduct making it easier to capture that perfect shot.
-We would suggest that you follow the road under the viaduct and then make your way up the hill to the left (West) to capture the curve of the viaduct.

 According to the timetable the train stops at Glenfinnan at 10:54 in the morning or 14:52 on the afternoon trip but we would recommend getting there much earlier to ensure you can park easily and find the best vantage point.
 It may take up to 40 minutes to find your favourite spot after leaving your car.

 Is it worth buying first class seats on the Jacobite Steam Train?

 The general opinion is that first class is more comfortable with larger seats giving extra leg room.
 The carriage itself is more luxurious than the standard carriages with nicer furnishings.
 Travellers are also served with complimentary tea and coffee for both legs of the journey.
 Some people have said that second class is more cramped with four sitting to a table either side of the passageway.